 While there is significant financial risk with any new venture into a global markets like aviation, Barry is proud to acknowledge a recorded profit annually since the inception in 1970.
 KF offers its clients true, one-stop service.
 KF can fly, maintain, modify, engineer, paint and train both crew and mechanics.
 This includes mechanical, avionics, engines, stretching Convair’s, adding cargo doors, and military upgrade programs (T-33, MI-17).

 At a young age, Barry demonstrated his leadership and management skills with an instinctive ability to lead and inspire others.
-It’s a success story of a single AME, with confident optimism, which has now grown to over 800 employees, a fleet of over 60 aircraft and significant operations across Canada.
+It’s a success story of a single AME, with confident optimism, which has now grown to over 800 employees and significant operations across Canada.
 These include 3 main bases in Kelowna, Hamilton and Southport (Portage la Prairie), and as well as 1 satellite base in Vancouver, BC.

 KF was the exclusive air cargo carrier for Purolator Courier (PCL) for over 30 years (from 1985 - 2015).
 KF owned the night sky with a fleet of Boeing 727’s and Convair 580’s, and provided the capability of moving approximately 500,000 lbs. of freight nightly.
 In 2008, in conjunction with PCL, KF began support operations for Canada Post with the purchase and operation of the two largest dedicated freighters in Canada (DC10-30F).
 In addition, KF now provides BC Feeder service to Purolator (CV580's) and International freight service to Solar Cargo (DC10's)